Granbury in Hood County, Texas — The American South (West South Central)

 Topics.
 This historical marker is listed in this topic list: War, US Civil.

 Location.
 32° 26.551′ N, 97° 47.226′ W. Marker is in Granbury, Texas, in Hood County.
-Marker is on East Pearl Street (Business U.S. 377), on the right when traveling west.
+It is on East Pearl Street (Business U.S. 377), on the right when traveling west.
 Marker is located on the south end of the courthouse grounds.
 Touch for map.
 Marker is at or near this postal address: 100 West Pearl Street, Granbury TX 76048, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-City named for Texas Confederate General H.B.
+At least 8 other markers are within walking distance of this marker: City named for Texas Confederate General H.B.
 Granbury (here, next to this marker); Nellie Gray Robertson (a few steps from this marker); Hood County Courthouse (a few steps from this marker); Harris Building (within shouting distance of this marker); Haynes-Burns-Ewell Building (within shouting distance of this marker); Granbury Opera House (within shouting distance of this marker); The Granbury House (within shouting distance of this marker); Bush-Morgan-Cherry Building (within shouting distance of this marker).
 Touch for a list and map of all markers in Granbury.

 Also see . . .